Computing upper bounds for the packing density of congruent copies of a convex body: Introduction

 \item[(iii)] $\lambda = \int_{\M(n)} f(x, A)\, d(x, A) > 0$. \end{enumerate}

 Then the density of any packing of congruent copies of~$\Kcal$ is at most

 where~$\vol \Kcal$ is the volume of~$\Kcal$. \end{theorem}

 This theorem is a generalization of a theorem of Cohn and Elkies~\cite{CohnE} that provides upper bounds for the maximum density of sphere packings, and more generally also for translational packings of convex bodies.
+The theorem of Cohn and Elkies generalizes Delsarte's linear programming method.
+Delsarte (see for example the survey of Delsarte and Levenshtein \cite{DelsarteL}) gave a very general method to determine strong upper bounds for packing problems in compact spaces.
+The Cohn-Elkies bound deals with the noncompact, commutative group $\mathbb{R}^n$ and our bound deals with the noncompact, noncommutative group $M(n)$.

-It can also be seen as an extension of the Lov\'asz theta number~\cite{Lovasz}, a parameter originally defined for finite graphs, to the infinite packing graph for the body~$\Kcal$.
+Our theorem can also be seen as an extension of the Lov\'asz theta number~\cite{Lovasz}, a parameter originally defined for finite graphs, to the infinite packing graph for the body~$\Kcal$.
 Our proof of Theorem~\ref{thm:main} in \S\ref{sec:proof} relies on this connection and will make it clear.

 Finally, applying Theorem~\ref{thm:main} to find upper bounds for the densities of packings of a given body~$\Kcal \subseteq \R^n$ means finding a good function~$f$ satisfying the conditions required in the theorem.
-In \S\ref{sec:computations}, to find such a function for the case of pentagon packings, we use a computational approach that relies on semidefinite programming (see~\S\ref{sec:sdpsos}) and the harmonic analysis of the Euclidean motion group of the plane (see \S\ref{sec:harmonic}).
+In \S\ref{sec:computations}, to find such a function for the case of pentagon packings, we use a computational approach that relies on semidefinite programming (see~\S\ref{sec:sdpsos}) and the harmonic analysis of the Euclidean motion group of the plane (see \S\ref{sec:harmonic}.
 Here is a place where we see that it is simpler to deal with pentagon packings than with tetrahedra packings, since the formulas describing the harmonic analysis of~$\M(2)$ are much simpler, specially from a computational perspective, than those describing the harmonic analysis of~$\M(3)$.